Skip to main content

 Skip table of contents

-This scenario shows how an application developer with no Kubernetes training can identify the root cause (and remediate) a subtle configuration issue that is causing a microservice component failure.
+This scenario shows how an application developer with no Kubernetes training can identify the root cause a subtle configuration issue that is causing a microservice component failure.

 Scenario Overview